 - 1. Critical thinking.

 - 2. Oral communication.

 - 3. Written communication.

 - 4. Collaboration.

 - 5. Conduct (ethics).

 - 6. Competency in discipline

-Course learning objectives: After completion, students should have developed skills in macroeconomic analysis.
-These are skills required for the study of higher level courses in macroeconomics such as monetary economics, international trade, and economic development.
-Specifically, after completion of the course, students should be able to:
+Course learning objectives: After completion, students should have developed skills primarily in microeconomic analysis.
+These are skills required for thinking about and solving problems common to business managers.
+Specifically, at completion, students should be able to: